 Sometimes we use acid drain cleaner, usually when a sink auger can not be inserted into the drain, it is an industrial strength product so you must use it with caution!
 It’s easy to use, extremely effective and it’s able to unclog your drain within a matter of seconds.
 Usually used for smaller pipe size blockages like sink, basin and shower wastes where grease and hair have blocked up the pipes.

 A sink auger is a small hand held version of a sewer auger.
 It has an electric motor usually a drill that spins the cable and an assortment of cutter heads for various types of blockages through the waste pipe.
-Usually used inside the house on the plumbing fixtures like basins, tubs and sinks.
+Usually used inside the house on the plumbing fixtures like basins, tubs, baths, showers and sinks.
 These machines aren't powerful enough to clear difficult sewer drain blockages outside, like tree roots.

 Helps us protect ourselves from those objects that have collected and you just can't see at the bottom of the overflow relief gully.